Wan Zhener and Chenghua Emperor — Their Great Love with A Huge Age Difference

 Soon after Chenghua Emperor made the decision, an earthquake happened in Mount Tai, a place with significant political meaning in Chinese culture, where former extraordinary emperors in the history of China held sacrifice ceremonies to heaven.

-Chenghua Emperor was scared and took this as a warning to not changing the crown prince.
+Chenghua Emperor was scared and took this as a warning to not change the crown prince.

 Therefore, Zhu Youcheng was finally stable and safe as the crown prince.

 After failed replacing the crown prince, Wan Zhener stopped influencing politics.
 She spent the rest of her life peacefully in the royal palaces until she passed away when she was 57.

 Chenghua Emperor had children with other women, but he only loved Wan in his entire life, no matter how much his mother and officials disliked her, or what Wan did to his queens, imperial concubines, and unborn children.

 Hearing Wan’s death, he got very sad and sick and told others that he will leave the world soon.
 A few months later, the Chenghua Emperor passed away.

 Blue and White Porcelain Bowl Decorated with Tangled Branches and Flowers Produced During Chenghua Emperor's Reign — Museum of Oriental Ceramics, Osaka (Photo by Dongmaiying)